.220 Swift Ammo

 Cons

-• Excessive for some small game, can damage pelts
+• Excessive for some small game, causing meat damage

 • Barrel wear is accelerated due to high velocities